Quality Cheap Turntables

 You could start with one of the cheapest quality turntables, the Audio Technica.
-That turntable in my opinion, “for a beginner” is the best option out there, and only around 100 dollars.
+That turntable is the best option out there for newbies, and only around 100 dollars.

 Perhaps as a second choice, one of the many Sony turntables might work for you?
-Those will run you around $150.00, with a few upwards of 200.00.
-Those do have an above average sound quality for a cheaper player.
+Those will run you around $150.00, with a few upwards of 400.00.
+Those do have above average sound quality for a cheaper player.

 Both of the options mentioned above have built-in phono amps and must be plugged into a receiver and do not have built in speakers.
 Both brands also have other models with a USB option for saving LP to Mp3.